wayland/Raku-TOP/docs/Markdown/Reference/Database/Storage.md

     method	useTable(Table :$table, *%params)

 Returns a table belonging to the database.
-Parameters vary from driver to driver.
+Parameters vary depending on the Storage type.

 Table::Storage
 ==============